Prepared for Caitlin B. | Delivered November 14, 2019

 To detrmine the development stages of early child development, which outlines the cognitive, social, emotional and physical development of children.

-- Professionals and researchers usually define the period of early childhood as birth to eight years of age.
+of age.
 In addition, stages of childhood are defined culturally by customs, social institutions, and laws that make up a society.

 Overview of Birth to Eighteen Months